dzackgarza/qual-wiki/30_Complex Analysis/999_Quals/051_Polynomials.md

-## Tie's Extra Questions: Fall 2015 #complex/exercise/work
+## Spring 2020 HW 3.5, Tie's Extra Questions: Fall 2015 #complex/exercise/completed

 :::{.problem title="?"}
 Let $f$ be entire and suppose that
 $\lim_{z \rightarrow \infty} f(z) = \infty$.
 Show that $f$ is a polynomial.
 :::

 :::{.solution}
 Note that $f$ has finitely many zeros: since $f$ is unbounded, there is some $R$ such that $f(\DD_R^c) \subseteq \DD^c$, so in particular $f$ is nonvanishing on $\DD_R^c$.